shakesco/shakesco-docs/content/docs/autopayments/api.md

 next: docs/autopayments/sdk
 ---

-Before getting started, please obtain your API keys from the [dashboard](https://users.shakesco.com/login) and deploy your Business Auto account through the [Shakespay app](https://get.shakesco.com).
+Before getting started, please obtain your API keys from the [dashboard](https://users.shakesco.com/login) and deploy your Business Auto account through the [Shakesco app](https://get.shakesco.com).

 Refer to the [Integration](../../autopayments/integration#requesting-token) guide for instructions on parsing values.
 Additionally, visit the [Start](../../autopayments/start) section to ensure your auto-payment account is configured to process payments.